gunter1994/Video-Summarization-with-Superframe-Segmentation/README.md

 - "process_vid.py"

 Generates feature data for just one selected video

 - "get_dataset.py"

 Generates feature data for every video inside the videos folder

 - "get_int.py"

 Generates interest ratings at a per frame level, than decides if a frame is selected or not, and saves 1 for yes or 0 for no to "interest.hdf5".

+- "demo.py"

+Runs a wrapper I build with for SumMes evaluation demo, generates an image displaying F-Measure over every video and comparing it to the human average.

 Other files are simply contain helper functions.